-Wednesday Partly cloudy.
-Patches of frost in the early morning.
-Medium (40%) chance of showers in the evening.
+Friday Partly cloudy.
+Medium (60%) chance of showers, most likely in the afternoon.
 Snow possible above 1500 metres.
-Light winds becoming NW 15 to 20 km/h for a time in the morning.
+Light winds becoming NW 15 to 20 km/h in the middle of the day.

 Northeast Weather Forecasts

 |Windy with rain

 Residents in many of South Australia's country areas may be without power for days, as the state braces for more storms and tries to recover from yesterday's mass blackout.

 A flood warning has been issued for a number of rivers across South Australia as the Bureau of Meteorology (BoM) warns waters are rising rapidly.

 Tasmanians are being warned to prepare for wind and rains forecast to lash the state on Thursday.